Beveridge curve: Matching process

 The matching process determines the efficiency of matching workers to open roles - or matching supply and demand in the labor market.
 Improvements in the matching system would shift the curve towards the origin, as an efficient matching process allows workers to jobs faster, filling vacancies and employing the unemployed.
 Improvements can be made by increasing the mobility of labor, the introduction of agencies, such as job centers, and lower rates of unionization, according to a 2001 article on OECD that compared unemployment and wages in the OECD from the 1960s to the 1990s.

 Skills mismatch

 Skills mismatches occur when there are changes in the skills employers demand versus the available skills held by workers within the labor pool.
-Greater skills mismatches increases inefficiency in the labor market, and thus shifts the Beveridge curve outward.
+Greater skills mismatches increase inefficiency in the labor market, and thus shifts the Beveridge curve outward.
 If that were the driving factor behind the shift, one would expect to also see employers bid up wages for the few candidates who were desirable.
 Although the US Beveridge curve shifted outward in the 2010–2012 period, wages did not increase.